 Jay Gottfried obtained MD and PhD degrees from New York University, and subsequently completed a neurology residency at the University of Pennsylvania.
 In 2001 he received a Physician-Postdoctoral Fellowship Grant from the Howard Hughes Medical Institute, giving him an opportunity to work at the Functional Imaging Lab, University College London, UK, with Prof. Ray Dolan, where he studied the neural organization of human olfaction.
-Since September 2004, Dr. Gottfried has been in Chicago at Northwestern University Feinberg School of Medicine, where he is Associate Professor in the Department of Neurology and the Cognitive Neurology & Alzheimer's Disease Center (CNADC), with a secondary appointment in the Department of Psychology (Northwestern - Evanston Campus).
+Since September 2004, Dr. Gottfried has been in Chicago at Northwestern University Feinberg School of Medicine, where he is Professor in the Department of Neurology, with a secondary appointment in the Department of Psychology.
 His favorite smell is shiso leaf and his favorite superhero is Plastic Man.

 Agnes (Xiaojun) Bao

 Agnes (Xiaojun) Bao – B.S. in Biology from Nanjing University and Stony Brook University.
 She entered the Northwestern Interdepartmental Neuroscience Program in 2011.
 Her current research interest is to understand the role of associative piriform connection in odor coding, and how the underlying neural processes contribute to odor perception.
 She uses psychophysical and fMRI techniques in human subjects, as well as behavioral, immunohistological and pharmacological methods in mice.
 She likes the smell of sandalwood

 best, and her favorite superhero is Professor X.